Staffing Agreement

 7. Working Hours

 Staff are expected to work for 40 hours per week, with these hours spread throughout the whole week.
-Staff should take 1 full day off per week.
+Staff are encouraged to take 1 full day off per week.
 Work hours are expected to be divided between the necessary functioning of YWAM Sendai, and for ministry, as shown in the following table:

 Category | Hours per Week | Description |